moucheng2017/MisMatch-Semi-Seg/README.md

          year = {2022} }

+    @ARTICLE{mismatch_tmi,

+         title={MisMatch: Calibrated Segmentation via Consistency on Differential Morphological Feature Perturbations With Limited Labels},

+         author={Xu, Moucheng and Zhou, Yukun and Jin, Chen and deGroot, Marius and Wilson Frederick J. and Blumberg, Stefano B. and Alexander, Daniel C. and Oxtoby, Neil P. and Jacob, Joseph},

+         booktitle = {IEEE Transactions on Medical Imaging},

+         year = {2023} }

 ## Note for the LA data we used:
 The left atrium processed h5 dataset is in the `data` folder.
 You can refer the code in `code/dataloaders/la_heart_processing.py` to process your own data.
 If you use the LA segmentation data, please also consider citing: